The Vermont Statutes Online

 (i) Except as provided in subsection (j) of this section, a person may not refuse to make a report required by this section on the grounds that making the report would violate a privilege or disclose a confidential communication.

-(j) A member of the clergy shall not be required to make a report under this section if the report would be based upon information received in a communication which is:
+(j) A member of the clergy shall not be required to make a report under this section if the report would be based upon information received in a communication that is:

 (1) made to a member of the clergy acting in his or her capacity as spiritual advisor;